 Cheap, efficient, and fast.
-This is a great option for couples who would like an easy hassle-free divorce.
+This is for couples who would like an easy hassle-free divorce.
 When it comes to choosing an online divorce company, there are many to choose from.
 Go for a company that has the experience, great customer service, and guarantees.
 In this way, you can be sure that the process will be professional.
 Online divorce is also really cheap.
 Most companies send your papers through within 24hours.
 All you have to do is fill them out, pay the fee and then they will process your documents for you.
 The average cost of online divorce is between $300 and $500.
 If you and your spouse don’t have children and agree on all the terms and conditions of your divorce, then an online annulment could be the way to go.
 To see if you qualify for this form of annulment, you will have to do an online questionnaire.

 - Collaborative divorce